 The difference between asking participants to just share their discussion with the rest of the class and doing a presentation is that the latter is more formal.

-For a presentation, participants come to the front of the room and each person in the group takes turns to deliver a part of the presentation.
+For a presentation, participants come to the front of the room and each person in the group takes turns delivering a part of the presentation.

 Depending on the resources and time available, they can use visuals such as PowerPoint slides or a sheet of A1 paper or simply speak in front of the rest of the class.